 If you were to search that phrase online, you would definitely find a handful of betting sites.
-These sportsbooks, if you are not familiar with them, are online bookies that customers can place bets on events.
+These sportsbooks, if you are not familiar with them, are online sportsbooks where customers can place bets on events.

 If you do not have access to the internet, you would need to visit your local casino or place that provides a legal sportsbook.
 The key word here is legal, so make sure whichever decision you make is going to be legal in person or online.

 For most bettors, online is the way to go.
 The most common websites for MMA betting are:

 Depending on your location, you could have a better opportunity with a sportsbook or a casino that partners with one.
 With nearly 400 different events going on a year, you have plenty of betting opportunities to choose from so you do not need to rush into a sportsbook without doing your research first.